chriskottom/betterfbo_website/source/_posts/2014-03-27-problem-1-dont-break-the-browser.markdown

 ---
 layout: post
-title: "Don't Break the Browser"
+title: "Problem 1: Don't Break the Browser"
 date: 2014-03-27 13:47:46 +0100
 comments: true
 categories: [BetterFBO, FedBizOpps, FB-Oh-No, back button, browser, tabs]
 ---
 {% img right /images/fbo_search_results.png 500 FedBizOpps.com search results %}

+To kick things off, I'd like to call out some of the problems I and others have noted while using [FedBizOpps](https://www.fbo.gov).
+I'll do this over the coming weeks in a series of posts, each of which will take on one of the problems.

-Searching [FedBizOpps](https://www.fbo.gov) for new opportunities is probably the most common use case for visitors of the site.
+Searching for new opportunities is probably the most common use case for visitors of the site.
 Performing a basic search would likely include:

 1. Request a search based on criteria entered into the search form.
 2. Scan the list of results looking for relevant items.